mblayman/mattlayman.com/understand-django-book/appendix_acronyms.md

 Database -
 DB is the conventional short name for database.

+**DDL:**
+Data Definition Language -
+The language used to modify the structure of a database (e.g., a statement to create a database table)

 **DNS:**
 Domain Name System -
 DNS is the system that the internet uses to manage names